jafaryi/Antenna-Dataset/README.md

 ## BBox Tester

-The repository includes a folder named `BBox Tester` that contains Python scripts for testing bounding boxes and related functionalities.
+The repository includes a folder named `BBox_tester.rar` that contains Python scripts for testing bounding boxes and related functionalities.
 These scripts can be used to visualize and validate the bounding box annotations from the dataset.

 ### Scripts in the BBox Tester Folder